jpalardy/vim-slime-ext-plugins/README.md

 You will need a plugin for your specific target.
 Please see [available target plugins](#available-plugins).
 Please refer to the target plugin documentation and [Registering the plugin](#registering-the-plugin) below for configuration.

+This plugin won't load if the original slime plugin is not loaded.

 ## Available plugins